Moving to Florence, Italy

 We asked people in Florence if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be respectful of local customs and traditions when visiting Florence.
 Avoid making loud noises or speaking too loudly in public places, as this is considered rude.
 It is also important to dress modestly, especially when visiting religious sites.
 Refrain from taking photos of people without their permission, as this is considered intrusive.
-Additionally, it is important to be aware of the local tipping customs and to be respectful of the local language," explained one expat living in Florence, Italy.
+Additionally, it is important to be aware of the local tipping customs and to be respectful of the local language," remarked one expat in Florence, Italy.

 Why do people move to Florence?